darold/pgtt/README.md

 like Oracle, DB2 and MySQL do not support it.
 SQL Server supports partition on global temporary table.

+#### Triggers

+Triggers defined on or using a Global Temporary Table are supported since version 4.6.

 ### [How the extension really works](#how-the-extension-really-works)